paolo-projects/esp8266-relay-server/README.md

 It also supports a button for manually switching the relay state, which can be wired to a digital pin and configured into the `Config.h` file.

-When in client mode, it broadcasts an UDP packet at a fixed rate to notify the other clients in the network of the service being avaible, so the client can use this feature to auto-discover the service and IP address in the local network.
+When in client mode, it broadcasts an UDP packet at a fixed rate to notify the other clients in the network of the service being available, so the client can use this feature to auto-discover the service and IP address in the local network.
+Although the code for this feature is not provided in the client examples, implementing it just needs that the client listens on a UDP port and checks that the content of the packet matches.
+The TLS used for TCP communications, with the certificate check implemented in the client, should prevent connecting to a fake service pretending to be the real one thus adding an additional layer of security.

 # Configuration